 Coco’s Incredible List of Games:

 Most cats liked to be petted in some way, Coco was no different in this respect, though what was odd was that he preferred feet.
-Tammy had said that when we first got him I was always busy either working on our computers or reading and doing school work that my hands were just too occupied.
+Tammy had said that when we first got him I was always busy either working on our computers or reading and doing school work.
+This meant that my hands were just too occupied to pet him in the more traditional manner.
 So, he would nuzzle up against my feet and I would start using my feet to scratch his head and kneading his shoulders and back.
 It didn’t matter if my feet were sweaty and smelly.
 He seemed to particularly like it after I had finished work and my feet were really stinky.
 So, it became know as “stinky piggy love” This could go on for hours.
-He preferred my feet, if I wasn’t available he would allow Tammy to do it but only for a short period of time.
-It got to a point that he really didn’t like to be petted with your hands.
+He preferred my feet, so if I wasn’t available he would allow Tammy to do it but only for a short period of time, just so he could get his “fix”.
+It got to a point that he really didn’t like to be petted with our hands.

 Our first house was small with limited traffic paths, so it didn’t take Coco long to figure that out.
-So, if he felt like he had not received enough foot love, he would force you to do it standing up.
-Because when he saw you walking somewhere in the house he would race in front of you and abruptly stop in front of you blocking your path.
+So, if he felt like he had not received enough foot love, he would force you to pet him standing up.
+When he saw you walking somewhere in the house he would race in front of you and abruptly stop in front of you effectively blocking your path.
 He would not move until you petted him with your feet.
 If you tried to skimp on the petting he would simply stop in front of you a little further on your path.
-So this became his “Toll Kitty” routine.
+So this became known as his “Toll Kitty” routine.